At SFO trial, Labour's Michael Wood recounts own informal investigation into donations

 Wood took on Cabinet roles as Minister of Transportation and Minister of Workplace Relations and Safety following the 2020 election.
 In June, PM Jacinda Ardern also handed him the immigration portfolio.

-Fellow Cabinet minister Andrew Little is expected to testify tomorrow, as well as Andrew Campbell, who as served as the PM's chief press secretary since 2018.
+Fellow Cabinet minister Andrew Little is expected to testify tomorrow, as well as Andrew Campbell, who has served as the PM's chief press secretary since 2018.